sparker888/wri-case-study/src/app/page.md

 ---
-title: WRI Website Project Case Study
+title: WRI Website Case Study
 ---

 This page leads to an Executive Summary below.
 To jump to a specific section, use the navigation to the left or select a group card below. {% .lead %}